camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 ### Terraform AWS IAM permissions

-The user creating the AWS EKS cluster has admin access.
+The user creating the Amazon EKS cluster has admin access.
 To allow other users to access this cluster as well, adjust the `aws-auth` configmap.

 With Terraform, you can create an AWS IAM user to Kubernetes role mapping via the following variable: